 I get asked about pricing a lot, some people wonder how it's so cheap, others wonder why it's so much!!!
 Perspective huh!

-People think it's expensive, usually because they assume all that's involved is that I arrive, chat with people, speak for about 30 minutes, have a laugh, shed a tear, shake hands and leave.
-They often compare my price with others that may be a few hundred dollars cheaper.
+People wonder why it's so expensive, usually because they assume all that's involved is that I arrive, chat with people, speak for a bit, have a laugh, shed a tear, shake hands and leave.
+They often compare my price to others that may be a few hundred dollars cheaper.